 Applying for Membership

-Adults and mature teens interested in membership are encouraged to make an appointment to observe training, prior to applying for admission to the dojo.
+Adults and mature teens interested in membership are encouraged to make an appointment to observe training, prior to taking advantage of the free, 10-day trial membership.
 Visitors are asked to arrive at the dojo no later than 15 minutes prior to the start of practice, in order to allow time for introductions and a quick explanation of what they will be watching.
-At the conclusion of practice, there is adequate time to discuss the class more completely, and to conduct an admission interview, should the guest decide to apply for membership.
-The interview is intended to ensure that the expectations of the dojo and the prospective student are in harmony.
-Questions are encouraged.
+At the conclusion of practice, there is adequate time to discuss the class more completely, and to answer any and all questions you might have.
+After the 10-day trial, enroll and purchase the uniform required for the art you choose, and receive an additional 20-day tuition-free period.